 How to Draw a Cross-Section from a Topographic Map

-stone-mtn-topo-coverI’ve wanted to write this blog post for a long time, but this weekend pushed it forward on my list because of something my daughter said to me.
+I’ve wanted to write this blog post on how to draw a cross-section from a topographic map for a long time, but this weekend pushed it forward on my list because of something my daughter said to me.
 As some of you who follow me on social media may know, my two kids are runners.
 This past weekend my daughter competed in the Region 4 USATF Junior Olympic Cross Country meet in Tallahassee, Florida.
 She had a great meet and qualified to run at the National JO meet in December.

-Making a cross-section from a topographic is not too difficult and can come in handy for hiking, driving, biking, walking and yes, running.
+Making a cross-section from a topographic map is not too difficult and can come in handy for hiking, driving, biking, walking and yes, running.
 All you need is a topographic map of the area, a piece of graph paper, a ruler, and a pencil.
 There are some great online resources for obtaining topographic maps.
 I will link to one I like at the bottom of the post.

-stone-mtn-topo-smallFor this demonstration, I am using Stone Mountain, Georgia because it has a significant elevation difference than the cross country course.
-Here is a topographic map of Stone Mountain.
+For this demonstration, I am using Stone Mountain, Georgia because it has a significant elevation difference from the cross-country course.
+Shown here is a topographic map of Stone Mountain, Georgia.
+On the map, the lines are called “contour lines.”
+These contour lines represent equal elevation.

 There are three basic steps to making the cross-section once you have your map.